transformerlab/transformerlab-docs/for-teams/install.md

 ### Setting up AWS Credentials for S3 Storage

-To use S3 as remote storage, you need to configure AWS credentials for the `transformerlab-s3` profile.
+If using S3 as remote storage, you need to configure AWS credentials for the `transformerlab-s3` profile.
 You can do this in two ways:

 #### Using AWS CLI (Recommended)